Dolna, Strzelce County

+History

-The oldest known mention of the village comes from 1302, when it was part of the Piast-ruled fragmented Kingdom of Poland.
+The oldest known mention of the village comes from 1302, when it was part of fragmented Piast-ruled Poland.
 From 1871 to 1945 it was part of Germany.
 In 1936, during a massive campaign of renaming of placenames, the Nazis changed its name to Niederkirch to remove traces of Polish origin, and from 1940 to 1943 they operated a forced labour camp for Jews in the village.

+Sights

 There is a Gothic church of Saints Peter and Paul and a mass grave of Polish insurgents from 1921 in the village.